ekimlinger/E_SH/README.md

 ##Installation

-Download or clone repository and simply run "installSeanStack" or "installMeanStack", and "installNodeFolders" from a terminal window where you would like the server installed.
+Download or clone repository.
+Add all functions into your .bash_profile (under your home directory).
+Restart your terminal and simply run "installSeanStack" or "installMeanStack", and "installNodeFolders" where you would like the server installed.

+##Contribute
-I'm definitely not the first one to do this, so if you have any suggestions or bug fixes be sure to let me know!
+I'm definitely not the first one to do this, so if you have any suggestions or bug fixes be sure submit a pull request or let me know!